Water: (Updated: 05/06/2016) Water is on for the season. The main campground shower building and picnic area restrooms are open.

-Drinking Water: Drinking water is available year-round behind the park office, and seasonally throughout the park.
+Drinking Water: Water is available year-round behind the park office, and seasonally throughout the park.

 Showers: See "Water" above.

-Dump Station: The park does not have a dump station, but there are three located approximately 10 miles west of the park in Owatonna.
+Dump Station: While the park does not have a dump station, there are three located approximately 10 miles west of the park in Owatonna.

 Kwik Trip #403 (Owatonna, MN)

 Campgrounds: Camping is closed for the winter season.
 The main campground has 40 standard campsites on 2 camping loops.
 There are 3 types of rustic sites available: walk-in, cart-in, and canoe-in.
 One group site is available for about 60 people.

 Electric Sites: There are 18 electric sites with 50/30/20 amp hookups in the main campground.
 Al sites are located in Loop B.